Opportunities in the Mordecai Lab

 Prospective Graduate Students

 If you are interested in discussing PhD opportunities in my lab, please fill out this form.
-I plan to contact prospective students in November 2022 to discuss opportunities.
-I accept PhD students through the Biology Department (Eco-Evo track), the Emmett Interdisciplinary Program in Environment and Resources (E-IPER), and the PhD program in Epidemiology.
+I plan to contact prospective students in October to discuss opportunities.
+I accept PhD students through the Biology Department (Eco-Evo track), the Emmett Interdisciplinary Program in Environment and Resources (E-IPER), and occasionally other PhD programs.
 Check out my blog post on how to apply for grad school for (hopefully) helpful explanation and tips!
 Also available en Español.

 Contact Erin Mordecai for information about conducting research in the lab as an undergraduate, graduate student, or postdoc.